 One page love is a site that collects landing pages from several industries and the one section I like the most is startups.

 What I usually do is model my sites to look like one of these sites by having them side-by-side on multiple screens and then trying to create a replicate version.

-Let’s face it.
+Let's face it.
 Some of us have seen a few too many Thrive themes templates out there.
-I’m guilty of this by the way too.
-Yes, we love them and we use them religiously, however, building a site that looks different from your competitors will help lay down the foundations of your sites brand.
+I'm guilty of this by the way too.
+Yes, we love them and we use them religiously, however, I'd encourage you to differentiate your site.
+Especially at the early stages.